Chrome Hardware Acceleration Explained

 Before you turn hardware acceleration on or off, you should check its status.
 To do this, you need to:

-- Type “chrome://gpu” in the address bar on the top.
+- Open Google Chrome, type “chrome://gpu” in the address bar on the top, and then press Enter.

 After you execute the command, Chrome should display a list of various data about the software.
 For hardware acceleration, you should only pay attention to the ‘Graphics Feature Status’ section.